kiba/Writings/dreamwalker/story_bible.md

 Death of an instance will result in intense negative biofeedback, such as phantom sharp pains, rapid heartbeats, nightmare, and so on.
 It also result in a permanent connection loss, since the person who resided in that universe is considered 'dead'.
 Finally, it will result in the creation of a new instance ex nihilo in a new universe.

 The three basic magic of a dreamwalker, accessible to all 'dream' world are crafting, materalization, and projection.
+Those magics are not flashy or all that powerful at first, but  with practice and training, it is possible to improve the versatility and power of dreamwalker magic.

 ## Materalization

 **Materialization** is ability to create matter ex nihilo starting with a small amount of elemental substance at ambient condition.
-For beginners, they can only create a milliliter of hydrogen within a twenty-four hours period.
-With practice and training, it is possible to improve the versatility of this skill.

 These are the factors that a dreamwalker may change:

-* Cooldown - time required before a person can create matters again.
+* **Cooldown** - time required before a person can create matters again.
 Level one is twenty-four hours period.
 It decreases by one hour with a point increase.
 * Volume - The amount of substance one could materialize.
 Level one is one milliliter.
 Every point increase is a milliliter increase.
 * Temperature - the ability to decrease or increase the temperature of an object.
 Level one is one degree celsius.
 Every increase brings a one celsius increase in control.
 * Composition - The ability to create a given elemental substance.
 Level one is hydrogen.
 Further increase gives an additional element to summon based on its atomic number.